14 Wacky Ways to Cut Expenses Quickly

 14. Start Paying with Cash

 Using payment systems like the envelop budgeting method, where consumers place money into envelopes allocated to certain monthly expenses, can dramatically reduce spending.
-Paying with cash increases, what economists call, the friction of the transaction.
-When friction rises, consumers become more heightened as to whether the expense falls within their budget.
-Even carrying around $100 in your wallet has been shown to curb spending because it is a large denomination, associated with making larger purchases.
-As a result, you are more conscientious of your spending patterns
+Paying with cash increases what economists call the friction of the transaction.
+When friction rises, consumers become more heightened about whether the expense falls within their budget.

 Smart Summary